 2790 the Guildmembers numbered 500 and those colonists were politically active and fit the predominantly anti-totalitarian, free-thinking society perfectly.
 The Independent Miners encouraged resistance against corporate exploitation and attracted more and disgruntled workers to the cause by offering fair wages for quality work under acceptable conditions.

 With growing influence and the starting problems solved, the IMG decided to contribute their part to the security of the Levski colony, starting in the year 2791.
 Members coming from a military service or paramilitary background started offering security services for mining sites.
 A space security section was added in 2793 when IMG fighter wings engaged in routine patrols to keep track of unknown contacts in the hard to control Nyx asteroid belt for the first time.
+To this time dates back the still upheld tradition, that every guild member has to absolve 3 days of defensive training per month.

 Twenty years later, the Guild already had around 12.000 members that were organized in loose groups of independent miners, who cooperated whenever possible and who acted as a unified organization when necessary, which happened frequently in the hazardous fringe areas of civilized space.